UniversalDependencies/UD_Latvian-Cairo/README.md

 # Introduction

 This treebank is developed together with the main Latvian treebank (UD_Latvian-LVTB) by the same team with the same workflow and convertion tools.
-It conains the 20 Cairo example sentences and is meant to be a quick reference on how various syntactic constructions of Latvian are annotated in UD.
+It contains the 20 Cairo example sentences and is meant to be a quick reference on how various syntactic constructions of Latvian are annotated in UD.
 For more information on Latvian UD Treebank, see the documentation of [UD_Latvian-LVTB](https://github.com/UniversalDependencies/UD_Latvian-LVTB) or the original [LVTB](http://sintakse.korpuss.lv) treebank.

 # Acknowledgments